wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-govern-information/includes/import-data.md

 ## Import third party data

 Administrators can import and archive third-party data from social media platforms, instant messaging platforms, and document collaboration platforms, to Exchange Online mailboxes.
-After it is imported, you can apply Microsoft 365 compliance features, including retention policies to the data.
+After it is imported, you can apply Microsoft Purview features, including retention policies to the data.
 Examples of third-party data sources that you can import to Microsoft 365 include the following:

 - **Social**.
 Facebook business pages (preview), LinkedIn company pages, Twitter (preview)
 - **Instant messaging**.
 Yahoo Messenger and GoogleTalk